mathew-v-keyvalue/gpu-status-tracker/readme.md

 # GPU Tracker Slack Bot 🚀

-> A modern, interactive Slack bot to manage and monitor GPU resources in your team.
-Built with Python, Flask, and Slack's Block Kit for a rich, app-like experience with forms, buttons, and real-time monitoring.
+> A modern Slack bot to manage and monitor GPU resources in your team.
+Built with Python, Flask, and Slack's Block Kit for a rich, professional interface with comprehensive monitoring and management features.

-This bot allows team members to check GPU availability, claim GPU, release them after use, and get real-time performance snapshots - all within Slack's native interface.
+This bot allows team members to check GPU availability, claim GPUs for specific tasks, release them when done, and get real-time performance snapshots - all within Slack's native interface.

 ---

+## ✨ Key Features

 ### 📊 **Comprehensive Monitoring**